-There are many practical tips that parents can take to support their child which include listening to what your child is saying, taking time out to enjoy activities, playing sport or listening to music.
+There are many practical tips that parents can take to support their child which include listening to what your child is saying, taking time out to enjoy activities, playing sports or listening to music.
 The academy also has links with several Mental Health groups who visit school on a regular basis to talk about and inform students about Mental Health.

 If you are concerned about your child then please do not hesitate to get in contact with the Academy and we will be able to offer you advice.